Last updated on April 13th, 2022

 - You were owed a duty of care by the defendant in the case (almost always yes).

 - If they breached that duty by being negligent and an accident ensued.

 - Whether you sustained any injuries as a pedestrian because of the accident.

 Negligence can be caused by many different actions.
-We’ll provide more detail later on but it could include driving without attention, drink driving, reversing without looking backwards, or speeding.
+We’ll provide more detail later on but it could include driving without attention, drunk driving, reversing without looking backwards, or speeding.

 All road users owe each other a duty of care according to the Road Traffic Act 1988.
 That means your claim as a pedestrian could be against a cyclist, motorcyclist, or drivers of buses, cars, lorries, taxis, vans, or any other vehicle including those not legally allowed on the road such as privately owned e-scooters.